Dinitia Smith

 Dinitia Smith (born December 26, 1945) is an American author and filmmaker.

 Early life

 Smith was born in Cumberland, Maryland, and raised primarily in Great Britain, where her father was a journalist.
 She came to the United States in 1959, and lived in New York City and Westchester.
 After graduating from Smith College, she worked as a reporter for the Associated Press in New York.
-She enrolled in the New York University Film School, and in 1971 obtained a Masters of Fine Arts.
+She enrolled in the New York University Film School, and in 1971 obtained a Master of Fine Arts degree.

 Career

 In 1971, she wrote and directed her first film, Passing Quietly Through, under her then-married name McCarthy.
 That film was one of the first films by a woman to be chosen for the New York Film Festival.
 Smith continued to make documentaries, including some with American documentary filmmaker, David Grubin, and also wrote several screenplays.
 Her films have been shown at the Whitney Museum and the Museum of Modern Art.

 In 1975, Smith won an Emmy Award for a film she made for WNBC–TV.
 She published her first novel, The Hard Rain, in 1980.
 Her second novel, Remember This, won her fellowships from the National Endowment for the Arts and the Ingram Merrill Foundation.
 Her short fiction has been published in numerous literary journals.